cryptape/ckb-auth/docs/cardano_lock.md

 ## Details of Cardano
 The previous section provided a simple verification of Cardano-related signatures.
-However, the tests/cardano_lock directory provides comprehensive tests.
-By running make all, you can execute the tests, which will build a complete CKB transaction and use the auth-demo contract for verification.
+However, the `tests/cardano_lock` directory provides comprehensive tests.
+By running [`make all`](../tests/cardano_lock/Makefile), you can execute the tests, which will build a complete CKB transaction and use the auth-demo contract for verification.
 The entire process is secure.

 ### Some considerations regarding cardano-cli
 Here, it is mentioned that the files outputted by `cardano-cli` are in JSON format, as shown below: